planet-lia/planet-lia/README.md

 # Planet Lia

-This is the monorepo of the Planet Lia Platform containing all needed parts.
+This is the repository of the Planet Lia Platform.

 WIP